-The impossible trinity (II)
+The impossible trinity

-- If an independent monetary policy is followed and no capital control is applied, then the exchange rate must be allowed to fluctuate (UK, Canada). - Under fixed exchange rates and free mobility of capital, the independence of monetary policy must be given up (the countries of the Eurozone). - The logic behind the impossibility: if e is fixed and a monetary policy that expands M1 is applied, then domestic i lowers, implying a reduction of e.
-To defend e, domestic currency must be bough in the currency market, so M1 is reduced.
+- Due to R. Mundell, it is the trilemma according to which it is not possible to simultaneously have - a fixed exchange rate, - an independent monetary policy, and - free international capital mobility = no capital control. - Justification: if e is fixed and a monetary policy that expands M1 is applied, then domestic i falls, so e falls.
+To defend e, domestic currency must be bought in the currency market, so M1 is reduced.